mm80843/T3.5/docs/Article/PBN__Article_199.md

 # __A Surface Coating that Rapidly Inactivates SARS-CoV-2__

-## Summary of the article
+## Short summary of the article

-Scientists have developed a special coating made of a substance called cuprous oxide that can quickly kill the virus that causes COVID-19.
-The coating is made by mixing cuprous oxide with a type of paint called polyurethane, which can be easily applied to different surfaces like doorknobs and credit card buttons.
-When the virus comes into contact with the coated surface, it gets destroyed very fast, reducing the risk of infection.
-The coating is also tough and stays effective even after being exposed to the virus multiple times.
-It is a safe material that does not harm humans or the environment.
+This research report describes the development and testing of an anti-SARS-CoV-2 coating that can be applied to various surfaces.
+The coating, made from cuprous oxide (Cu2O) particles bound with a polyurethane (PU) film, was found to rapidly and effectively inactivate the virus.
+The coating reduced the viral titer by approximately 99.9% within 1 hour of contact.
+The film remained potent even after multiple exposures to the virus and subsequent disinfection.
+It also retained its virucidal efficacy when exposed to water for extended periods.
+The coating demonstrated durability, with minimal scratching and loss of coverage when subjected to mechanical stress.
+In contrast, cationic polymer films did not show significant inactivation of the virus.
+Overall, the Cu2O/PU coating has the potential to be used on a wide range of surfaces to reduce the transmission of SARS-CoV-2.

+## Year of publication

+2020

 ## Title of the article